MICKEY’S NOT-SO-SCARY HALLOWEEN PARTY 2018

-I had a chance to see it again in early September 2016, and the scoop follows!
+I had a chance to see it again a couple of times in mid-September 2018, and the scoop follows!

 (See this for more on logistics–Mickey’s Not-So-Scary Halloween Party dates, ticket prices, etc.)

-NOT MUCH NEW FOR 2016 AT MICKEY’S NOT-SO-SCARY HALLOWEEN PARTY
+WHAT’S NEW FOR 2018 AT MICKEY’S NOT-SO-SCARY HALLOWEEN PARTY

-The best approach to the Party remains the same–see rides until the fireworks and watch the second parade rather than the first–but, because of the 9.15 Hocus Pocus, it may be hard to get to the hub after riding rides to see the 10p Celebrate the Magic and 10.15p HalloWishes from there.
+The best approach to the Party remains the same–see rides until the fireworks, and watch the second parade rather than the first.

-Frankly, much as it pains me to suggest this, the hub congestion is not worth seeing Celebrate the Magic.
-And while HalloWishes, like all Magic Kingdom fireworks shows, is best seen from between the Castle and the Main Street railroad station, it does work really well from elsewhere in the park, because of things that happen in the finale that I’m not gonna spoil here.
+But because of the crowds remaining after the 9.15 parade, it may be hard to get to the hub to see the fireworks from there.
+While HalloWishes, like all Magic Kingdom fireworks shows, is best seen from between the Castle and the Main Street railroad station, it does work really well from elsewhere in the park, because of things that happen in the finale that I’m not gonna spoil here.

 COSTUMES AT MICKEY’S NOT-SO-SCARY HALLOWEEN PARTY

-Costumes are not required, and not everyone wear them.
+Costumes are not required, and not everyone wears them.
 But even after the increased security that began in December 2015, they are still allowed at the party.

-The most common costumes I saw in my September 2016 visit to MNSSHP were, as usual, princess costumes and pirate costumes, and after that Star Wars costumes.
-Lots of Princess Leia hair!
+The most common costumes continue to be princess costumes and pirate costumes, and after that Star Wars costumes.

 And this group in Tomorrowland proved a Disney princess theme was not required!